Artist Registry

 Recently, I have become interested in the space between the original mail art pieces (no longer mine) and the new paintings.
 During the painting process I bring in the element of fantasy, and alter small parts (a mailing address, the recipient’s name) for privacy or to delve into a new subject.

 My M.A.P.
-(Mail Art Painting) ongoing project, which began during my Elizabeth Foundation for the Arts SHIFT residency, involved making large scale acrylic paintings on canvas, which are translations of previous mail art works that I sent out in 2020, that I no longer have in my possession, as is the nature of mail art.
+(Mail Art Painting) ongoing project, which began during my Elizabeth Foundation for the Arts SHIFT residency, involved making large scale acrylic paintings on canvas, which are translations of previous mail art works that I sent out in 2020 and earlier, that I no longer have in my possession, as is the nature of mail art.

 Working primarily in mail art, my work focuses on diaristic sharing through letters written to friends and strangers.